sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 To use the Grid or not
 ======================

-Grid computing is a form of distributed computing which can be very powerful when applied in the ``right way``.
-Grid is best suited for applications with a data-parallel nature that require many simultaneous ``independent`` calculations.
-With the help of grid, large scale computational problems can be solved and large amounts of data can be stored.
+Grid computing is a form of distributed computing which can be ``very powerful when applied correctly``.
+Grid is best suited for applications with a data-parallel nature that require many simultaneous ``independent`` jobs.
+With the help of grid, large scale computational problems can be solved and large amounts of data can be handled and stored.

-.. note:: Grid suits best applications that can be split up relatively easily in multiple, independent parts or else **embarrassingly parallel** jobs.
+.. note:: The Grid suits applications that can be split up relatively easily in multiple, independent parts or else **embarrassingly parallel** jobs.

 .. sidebar:: Other HPC options

-	For applications that concern small data or compute requirements, please have a look for other suitable `HPC systems`_ at SURFsara.
+	The Grid will be an interesting service if you are faced with workloads that concern hundreds of thousands of core hours and/or many Terabytes of data.
+For Life Scientists we provide the `Life Science Grid`_ that offers additional functionality for smaller scale workloads.
+For other applications that concern small data or compute requirements, please have a look for other suitable `HPC systems`_ at SURFsara.

-Job submission has a high overhead.
-Submitting a “hello world” program takes minutes.
-Your data and your software must be available on the worker nodes and this is not always an easy task.
-You must also check your jobs for status and reschedule failed jobs.
-There are tools to help you automate these actions (see :ref:`pilot-jobs`), however, porting your solution requires time and effort.
-Therefore, Grid becomes interesting when submitting hundreds, thousands jobs simultaneously.
+Job submission has a relatively high overhead.
+Submitting a “hello world” program may take minutes.
+Your data and your software must be available on the worker nodes, which requires careful planning of the job workflow.
+With the size of the job collections typical for the Grid, and submitting hundreds or even thousands jobs simultaneously, it may become a challenge to check your jobs for status and reschedule based on judgement of failures and their causes.
+We offer tools to help you automate these actions (see :ref:`pilot-jobs`), however, porting of your solution to the Grid will always requires time and effort to set up.
+Our experienced consultants are available for assistance and to help you make the right decisions right from the beginning.

 The grid infrastructure is able to accommodate a variety of communities and scientific fields, each with their own type of application and requirements, and without mutual interference.
 Typical grid applications are:

-* Large scale computational problems with the need to reduce computation time.
+* Massive data processing workloads.
-* Large-scale data processing that require access to large databases.
+* Large computational job collections that require a minimal time to completion.
-* Projects that require collaboration with national or international partners.
+* Projects that require collaboration and resource sharing with national or international partners.

 ..